 Many women will be surprised at how quickly they can resume activities.
 Post operative recovery and instructions are given to you in detail.
 Many women can resume driving, desk jobs, and house hold responsibilities in as little as 3-5 days.
 Although, one week is a more common recovery time that gives you a bit more time to heal.
 Activity is restricted for about one month.
 However, for those who want to exercise, some activities can be resumed in as little as 10 days.
 Walking, stationary bicycles, and elypticals (holding on- no arms) are recommended by me after 10 days from surgery.
 This is ok and allows for the patient to exercise safely.
 More strenuous activity and unlimited exercise is allowed after a month from surgery.

-If you are considering breast enhancement, please come in for a thorough consultation.
+If you are considering breast enhancement, please contact us today for a thorough complimentary consultation.
 I will review your options, technical aspects, recovery, risks, and different implants.
 This will help you make an informed and complete decision about possible cosmetic surgery.